Convex Hypersurfaces with Prescribed Scalar Curvature and Asymptotic Boundary in Hyperbolic Space: Abstract

 \section{Abstract}

-The existence of a smooth complete strictly locally convex hypersurface with prescribed scalar curvature and asymptotic boundary at infinity in $\mathbb{H}^{n+1}$ is proved under the assumption of a strictly locally convex subsolution as well as certain extra assumptions for a full rank theorem.
-In particular for $n = 2$, these extra assumptions can be removed.
+The existence of a smooth complete strictly locally convex hypersurface with prescribed scalar curvature and asymptotic boundary at infinity in $\mathbb{H}^{3}$ is proved under the assumption that there exists a strictly locally convex subsolution.